What is Wildsumaco? Who are we?

 Until now, there has been no comfortable lodging convenient to this superb destination.

 As a significant part of our conservation effort, Wildsumaco Lodge was built on a ridge that was cleared of forest some years ago by previous owners.
 The view from our deck is breath-taking, and our trails and scenery, our flora and fauna, will delight everyone who enjoys experiencing nature first hand.
 Our birds, butterflies and moths provide endless opportunities for photographers.

 Most of our visitors are birders, and Wildsumaco should provide them with a wonderful experience.
-As nearly 500 avian species have been recorded on our reserve and the surrounding areas, a list of the birds that might be seen on even a short stay at our lodge is impressive.
+As over 500 avian species have been recorded on our reserve and the surrounding areas, a list of the birds that might be seen on even a short stay at our lodge is impressive.

 We are personally involved…

 in every aspect of Wildsumaco's land and lodge, and believe that our direct, hands-on approach to conservation will work well here.
 Our presence serves to preserve and protect the rainforest and its wildlife, birders have unrivaled access to some of Ecuador's finest species, and lodge income will maintain the property.
 Beyond this, most of any profit from the lodge will be used to buy and protect additional forest in the Sumaco region, through the non-profit Rio Pucuno Foundation (see link above).

 We are a handful of people from Sweden and the United States with long-term presence and experience throughout South America, although our total commitment is now in Ecuador's eastern foothills.
 Our backgrounds and training differ, but among our various talents we are all dedicated conservationists and birders, and one of us has been involved professionally in birding for many years.